kovidgoyal/kitty/docs/keyboard-protocol.rst

-.. note:: Key events that result in text are reported as plain UTF-8 text, so events are not supported for them, unless the application requests key report mode, see below.
+.. note:: Key events that result in text are reported as plain UTF-8 text, so events are not supported for them, unless the application requests *key report mode*, see below.

 Non-Unicode keys